 The live component of Project Blue lasts for six months, but you will have access to the content and materials within Project Blue for one full year.

 What if I can’t attend the live sessions?

 You may have noticed from the description above that Project Blue is much more than a series of symposia or workshops.
 This program is for those who are serious about learning a set of skills -- and that requires active responding and lots of feedback.
 Project Blue leverages technology to provide that as much as possible via asynchronous courses, but there are some aspects of this that still require live interactions.
 For the most complete experience, please confirm that you can attend a majority of the live sessions.
 We will host live sessions at multiple times to accommodate varied time zones.
-For the upcoming cohort, all live sessions will be held on Wednesdays at 2pm EST/11am PST and at 8:30pm EST/5:30pm PST.

 Do you offer BACB supervision?